zivid/zivid-csharp-samples/README.md

 - **Applications**
   - **Basic**
     - **Visualization**
       - [**CaptureFromFileVis3D**][CaptureFromFileVis3D-url] - Capture point clouds, with color, from the Zivid file camera, and visualize it.
-Currently supported by Zivid One.
       - [**CaptureVis3D**][CaptureVis3D-url] - Capture point clouds, with color, from the Zivid camera, and visualize it.
     - **FileFormats**
       - [**ReadIterateZDF**][ReadIterateZDF-url] - Read point cloud data from a ZDF file, iterate through it, and extract individual points.